LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 The Mongoose NestJS wrapper helps you use Mongoose in the NestJS application and gives approved TypeScript support.

-Now, head over to your `app.module.ts`, import the `mongoose` module from `@nestjs/mongoose`.
+Now, head over to your `app.module.ts`, and import the `mongoose` module from `@nestjs/mongoose`.
 Then call the `forRoot()` method, a method provided by the Mongoose module, and pass in your database URL string.

-Setting up your database connection in `app.module.ts` helps your application connect to the database immediately as server starts — after running your application since it’s the first module to be loaded.
+Setting up your database connection in `app.module.ts` helps your application connect to the database immediately as the server starts — after running your application since it’s the first module to be loaded.

 `app.module.ts`